-The WKIMP lies within the Northern Zone of the South Australian Rock Lobster Fishery, which extends from the WA border to the Murray Mouth.
+The SKIMP lies within the Northern Zone of the South Australian Rock Lobster Fishery, which extends from the WA border to the Murray Mouth.
 The fishery allows potting for rock lobster, and various by-product species including Maori octopus.
 Fishing is conducted on subtidal reef habitat.
 There are 68 licences in the Northern Zone Rock Lobster Fishery, with the majority of vessels based at Port Lincoln (Linnane et al. 2015).

-Baseline information on the Rock Lobster Fishery relevant to the WKIMP includes:
+Baseline information on the Rock Lobster Fishery relevant to the SKIMP includes:

-- The annual value of the Northern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$15 and \$22 million (EconSearch 2015a, Figure 19). - The South Australian Research and Development Institute (SARDI) collates monthly fishery logbook data for individual marine fishing areas, validates it using catch disposal records (Vainickis 2010), and provides summaries of catch, effort and catch rates in annual stock assessment and stock status reports (Linnane et al. 2014, 2015).
-Marine fishing areas 39 and 48 overlap with the WKIMP (see Appendix C), and are 2 of the 10 main areas for the fishery that are reported in more detail.
-About 29 per cent of the catch in the Northern Zone Rock Lobster Fishery was taken from areas 39 and 48 in 2013/14 (Linnane et al. 2015), and an average of 25 per cent between 1993 and 2012 (Ward et al. 2012, Linnane et al. 2015).
+- The annual value of the Northern Zone Rock Lobster Fishery between 2003/04 (when quota system was introduced) and 2013/14 ranged between \$15 and \$22 million (EconSearch 2015a, Figure 17). - The South Australian Research and Development Institute (SARDI) collates monthly fishery logbook data for individual marine fishing areas, validates it using catch disposal records (Vainickis 2010), and provides summaries of catch, effort and catch rates in annual stock assessment and stock status reports (Linnane et al. 2014, 2015).
+Marine fishing area 49 overlaps the SKIMP (see Appendix C) and is one of the 10 main areas for the fishery that are reported in more detail.
+More than 11 per cent of the catch in the Northern Zone Rock Lobster Fishery was taken from area 49 in 2013/14 (Linnane et al. 2015) and an average of 11 per cent between 1993 and 2012 (Ward et al. 2012).

-Figure 19.
+Figure 17.
 Catch and value of catch for the Northern Zone Rock Lobster Fishery.
 Value of catch has been adjusted to real terms (2013/14 dollars) using the consumer price index for Adelaide.
 Source: EconSearch (2015a).